jrd19-aryan/py_talk_bot/README.md

-# py_talk_bot
+# pythonProject
-A talk Bot that converts your voice queries to search and plays you the google search results.
+jarvisAI
+A personal voice command activated chatbot which replies to all your queries without the use of AI.